-- length: restrictions for string length of string types and the number of elements for record of, set of and arrays; - ifpresent: for matching of optional field values (if not omitted). - NOTE: ifpresent can be assigned to templates of any type as a whole or to optional fields of record and set types. ifpresent can only be used for matching optional fields.
+- length: restrictions for string length of string types and the number of elements for record of, set of and arrays; - ifpresent: for matching of optional field values (if not omitted). - NOTE 1: ifpresent can be assigned to templates of any type as a whole or to optional fields of record and set types. ifpresent can only be used for matching optional fields. - NOTE 2: Assigning ifpresent to a template that already matches the special value omit (i.e. it is either omit, an ifpresent template or AnyValueOrNone) has no effect; the resulting template will match the same set of values and the special value omit as the template the ifpresent is assigned to.